Frantic search for two dozen missing children in Oklahoma tornado

-In an interview on CNN, Lamb said rescue workers rushed in fading light to try to find the children at the school, which took a direct hit from a tornado packing winds of up to 200 miles per hour.
+In an interview on CNN, Lamb said rescue workers rushed in fading light to try to find the children at the school, which took a direct hit from a tornado packing winds of up to 200 miles per hour (320 kph).

 At least 51 people have been confirmed dead in the tornado, which struck at midafternoon Monday.